sagemath/sage-archive-2023-02-01/src/doc/en/reference/function_fields/index.rst

 =========================

 Sage allows basic computations with elements and ideals in orders of algebraic function fields over arbitrary constant fields.
-Advanced computations, like computing the genus or a basis of the Riemann-Roch space of a divisor, are available for global function fields.

 .. toctree::
    :maxdepth: 1